English

 Reopening of KHM

-Reopening of Museum (1951)
+Reopening of the museum (1951)

 After extensive renovations and restoration efforts, the Kunsthistorisches Museum reopens its doors to the public, presenting an expanded collection that reflects the dedication and commitment to preserving and sharing art.
 It resumes its position as a cultural treasure trove, captivating visitors with its remarkable holdings.